 - Pay in advance for each billing cycle

-- A fixed monthly cost for call minutes and texts + (additional) data usage cost
+- A basic monthly cost for call, texts and data usage

 - Can keep or change a plan monthly as you need